Water Quality

 Use the main hard-water stain cleaning guide when natural stone, grout, acrylic tubs, fiberglass, porcelain, or toilet-bowl mineral rings are involved.

-This topic touches drinking-water safety, treatment equipment, pressure systems, legal/code questions, or water-heater risk.
-Keep homeowner guidance limited to observation, documentation, testing, planning, and questions for a qualified pro until a licensed plumber, certified water-treatment professional, local health authority, or applicable code official reviews the page-specific claims.
+This topic may involve drinking-water safety, treatment equipment, pressure systems, local requirements, or water-heater risk.
+Limit homeowner action to observation, documentation, certified testing where appropriate, and planning.
+Ask a licensed plumber, certified water-treatment professional, local health authority, or applicable code official to confirm the requirements before work begins.